Free automorphism groups of K3 surfaces with Picard number 3: Preliminaries

 \subsection{Convention}

 Throughout the paper, we use the same notation for elements (matrices) in general linear groups and their images in projective linear groups, for simplicity.
 The product symbol $\prod_{p | n}$ is taken over the positive prime divisors of $n$.
 For example, $\prod_{p | n} p$ for a non-zero integer $n$ is the radical of $|n|$.
 Tensor products over $\Z$ are denoted by subscript.
 For example, a quarternion algebra $B$ is mostly defined over $\Z$ in the paper and its extension of base ring by e.g.\ $\Q$ is denoted by $B\OverQ$.
 (In addition, the unit group $(B\OverQ)^\times$ of $B\OverQ$ is sometimes denoted by $B\OverQ^\times$ for simplicity.)
 We use the following convention for lattices and K3 surfaces (see Sections \ref{subsect:lattices} and \ref{subsect:k3-basics} for details).
 Lattices are always non-degenerate, unless otherwise stated.
 K3 surfaces are defined over $\C$, which may not be projective.
-However, the Picard lattice $S_X$ of a K3 surface $X$ is always supposed to satisfy $\ROOT(S_X) = \varnothing$ (see (\ref{eq:root_L})), that is, $X$ contains no $(-2)$-curves.
+However, the Picard lattice $S_X$ of a K3 surface $X$ is always supposed to be non-degenerate.
+In addition, we assume that $X$ contains no $(-2)$-curves, that is, $\ROOT(S_X) = \varnothing$ (see (\ref{eq:root_L})).